seastan/lotr-lcg-set-generator/README.md

 5. If you plan to upload to Google Drive any card outputs or log files, you might need to create shortcuts for more existing Google Drive folders and use their local paths in the configuration (repeat the instructions above).

-6. Install the design tool and the custom plugin.
+6. Install the tool and the plugin.
 Follow these steps:

-  - Clone the plugin repo to a new local folder.
-Go to that folder.
-  - Download `Vafthrudnir` font from https://www.wfonts.com/font/vafthrudnir, extract the archive, and put `VAFTHRUD.TTF` into `TheLordOfTheRingsLCG-B/resources/TheLordOfTheRingsLCG/font/` folder.
-  - Run `setup.bat` (Windows) or `setup.sh` (Mac/Linux) to generate the `.seext` files.
   - Make sure that `Times New Roman` font is installed.
 If you have a Mac or Linux, it may be not installed by default.
-  - Install the design tool, `Build 3970`.
+  - Install the tool, `Build 3970`.
 Please note that the latest version from the site may not work as expected.
 Use the following links:
     - Windows (64-bit): https://drive.google.com/file/d/1tqzVeZB27MC_EaOwKXipBODbRL3wBdSr/view?usp=sharing
     - Windows (32-bit): https://drive.google.com/file/d/1QbruPIOyioZ4MWpLF1YUMaAgnGq8Ch_Y/view?usp=sharing
     - Mac: https://drive.google.com/file/d/1QcDhm0Bv9de81DNnp0E4obMGtVBtcCnV/view?usp=sharing
     - Linux: https://drive.google.com/file/d/1QeTjzV4OWdvaEP8oGGX9kIeflGdtlrzH/view?usp=sharing
-  - Run the design tool and install `The Lord of the Rings LCG` plugin.
+  - Run the tool and install `The Lord of the Rings LCG` plugin.
   - Click `Edit` -> `Preferences` -> `Language`.
 Make sure that "English-United States" is chosen for both `Game Language` and `User Interface Language`.
     Click `Drawing`.
 Make sure that `Text Fitting Methods` is set to `Reduce Line Spacing and Shrink Text`.
 Don't change any other preferences.
-  - Go to the plugins folder (run the design tool, then click `Toolbox` -> `Manage Plug-ins` -> `Open Plug-in Folder`), close the program, and delete or move all files, whose names start with `TheLordOfTheRingsLCG`.
-Instead of them, copy all `.seext` files that you generated.
+  - If you have any custom plugin files, do the following: Go to the plugins folder (run the tool, then click `Toolbox` -> `Manage Plug-ins` -> `Open Plug-in Folder`), close the tool, delete all files, whose names start with `TheLordOfTheRingsLCG`, and copy your custom `.seext` files instead of them.

 7. Install the latest GIMP version from https://www.gimp.org/downloads/.
+If for some reason it doesn't work as expected, try to install version 2.10.20.

 8. Open GIMP, go to `Edit` -> `Preferences` -> `Folders` -> `Plug-ins`, add `GIMP` folder from this repo, click `OK`, and then close GIMP.